understanding-search/maze-dataset/docs/paper/paper.md

 # Usage in Research

 This package was originally built for the needs of the `maze-transformer` project [@maze-transformer-github], which aims to investigate spatial planning and world models in autoregressive transformer models trained on mazes [@ivanitskiy2023structuredworldreps; @spies2024causalworldmodels; @maze-dataset-arxiv-2023].
-It was extended for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], which required matching the pixel-padded and endpoint constrained output format of [@easy_to_hard].
+It was extended for work on understanding the mechanisms by which recurrent convolutional and implicit networks [@fung2022jfb] solve mazes given a rasterized view [@knutson2024logicalextrapolation], which required matching the pixel-padded and endpoint constrained output format of @easy_to_hard.
 Ongoing work using `maze-dataset` aims to investigate the effects of varying the tokenization format on the performance of pretrained LLMs on spatial reasoning.

 At the time of writing, this software package has been actively used in work by other groups:

-- By [@nolte2024multistep] to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.
+- By @nolte2024multistep to compare the effectiveness of transformers trained with the MLM-$\mathcal{U}$ [@MLMU-kitouni2024factorization] multistep prediction objective against standard autoregressive training for multi-step planning on our maze task.

-- By [@wang2024imperative] and [@chen2024iaimperative] to study imperative learning.
+- By @wang2024imperative and @chen2024iaimperative to study imperative learning.

-- By [@zhang2025tscend] to introduce a novel framework for reasoning diffusion models.
+- By @zhang2025tscend to introduce a novel framework for reasoning diffusion models.

-- By [@dao2025alphamaze] to improve spatial reasoning in LLMs with GRPO.
+- By @dao2025alphamaze to improve spatial reasoning in LLMs with GRPO.

-- By [@cai2025morse] to create a multimodal reasoning benchmark, via mazes in videos.
+- By @cai2025morse to create a multimodal reasoning benchmark, via mazes in videos.

-- By [@xu2025visual] to study visual planning in LLMs.
+- By @xu2025visual to study visual planning in LLMs.

-- By [@lee2025adaptive] to evaluate adaptive inference-time scaling with diffusion models on maze navigation tasks.
+- By @lee2025adaptive to evaluate adaptive inference-time scaling with diffusion models on maze navigation tasks.

-- By [@zhang2025vfscale] to test verifier-free diffusion models.
+- By @zhang2025vfscale to test verifier-free diffusion models.

 \newpage